mdPlusPlus/yt-lib/README.md

 ======

 TODO:
+- add support for decryption of encrypted content
-- move ffmpeg from yt-load to yt-lib
+- move ffmpeg from yt-load/res to yt-lib/res